 Notice: Paycheck Protection Program closed August 8, 2020

 The PPP is a $350+$310 billion program established through the recent CARES Act on 3/27/20 (and recharged with funding on 4.23.2020) that uses loan forgiveness to help businesses keep employees on payroll.
 The PPP is administered through local and regional banks and includes loans of up to $10 million to cover payroll, interest on mortgage payments (principal or prepayments excluded), rent, utilities, and interest on any debt.

 - Learn more about the Paycheck Protection Program

 - Review this helpful PPP FAQ Document from the US Treasury

 - Click here to learn about PPP Loan Forgiveness.

-We know the federal funding streams are complicated and information is changing daily.
+We know the federal funding streams are complicated .
 The SBA's breakdown of funding options is extremely useful.

 The Chamber is archiving all of our past seminars and briefings here.

 Covid Loan Tracker is surveying small businesses across the country and reporting their experiences with the PPP, including loan amounts, processing time, etc. Check it out, and keep in mind this is only based on self-reporting.